 Custom connectors and brute force is public enemy #1

 Enter the modern ETL vendors previously noted — with their handful of connectors — it’s a good start, but with the exploding numbers of SaaS applications, it’s unclear how they can keep up.
 They can’t actually keep up.
 Virtually all of these vendors claim they can “connect any data source to your CDW.”
-What this really means is “any data” is an impractically short list and slow growing list of supported apps.
+What this really means is “any data” on an impractically short and slow growing list of supported apps.
 If your desired source is not on this list, then you can’t use the solution.
-As expected, the focus for new connectors has been essentially a popularity contest; if lots of people use the app and need the data, it’s worth the considerable time and effort it takes these vendors to make a new connector.
+As expected, the focus for new connectors has essentially been a popularity contest; if lots of people use the app and need the data, it’s worth the considerable time and effort it takes these vendors to make a new connector.
 The rest of the world’s SaaS applications fall into what’s known as the “longtail.”
-Of course, if you need the data from a “Longtail” app, you don’t see it that way — you just need the data.
+Of course, if you need the data from a “Longtail” app you don’t see it that way — you just need the data.
 And what has made this problem so much worse is there are thousands of SaaS applications and public APIs that companies widely use and are important, not the 100-150 that existing vendors support.
 So why don’t these vendors just make more connectors?
-Well, it turns out creating a new connector for a SaaS API is still a manual process.
+Well, it turns out creating a new connector for an API is still a manual process.
 Data engineers write code to take the data from the API, restructure it from its complicated native object form and turn it into normalized, SQL-ready tables you can load into a data warehouse.
 And since APIs can vary widely in terms of complexity, creating a single new connector can take weeks to months to deliver.
 A senior executive at a leading cloud ETL company was recently asked how he planned to create all the connectors the company might need; his reply was “brute force.”
 It’s an understandable answer based on their approach, but not exactly inspiring to a user.
 Of course, this also assumes the vendor wants to support the application at all.
 In some cases, they simply deem the application not important enough to make this significant effort, which begs the question, “Important to whom?”.